clinical-meteor/national-directory/README.md

 - Java 17+
 - Maven

+## Foundry
+A live demo is hosted by [HL7 FHIR Foundry](https://foundry.hl7.org/products/130d22c8-8d06-4d38-98e7-90a7e68915b9), where you may also download curated configurations to run yourself.

 ## Building and Running the Server

 There are multiple ways to build and run the server locally.
 By default, the server's base FHIR endpoint will be available at http://localhost:8080/fhir